Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 How can stress and anxiety levels influence the frequency of these “waking dreams”?

-Is there a link between sleep apnea-induced oxygen drops and the occurrence of hallucinations?
+Is there a link between sleep apnea-induced oxygen drops and hallucinations?

 Can the experts at Koala Center For Sleep & TMJ Disorders determine if my hallucinations are a side effect of a fragmented sleep cycle?